 While Reflectix does have an R-value, it’s very minimal (about R-1), and it’s very costly for what you get.
 Other materials will give you much more R-value for much less money.

 That said, Reflectix has its uses.
-Because it's so good at reflecting radiant heat, it’s awesome as a window covering.
-On a hot day, shield your windows with Reflectix (or another radiant barrier like EZ-Cool or Insul-shine) and you’ll notice a dramatic difference in the amount of heat getting in.
+Because it’s so good at reflecting radiant heat, it’s awesome as a window covering.
+On a hot day, shield your windows with Reflectix (or another radiant barrier like EZ-Cool or Insul-shine, or an Eclipse Sunshade) and you’ll notice a dramatic difference in the amount of heat getting in.
 It also works well for insulating large cavities like the interior of door panels, because there will naturally be an air gap that allows it to hold heat in.

 VERDICT: Recommended for window coverings and large cavities.
 Reflectix is great as a radiant barrier, but you’re wasting your money if you put it behind your walls.
 There are much more effective and much less expensive insulation materials out there that have a higher R-value per inch.